-As the number of threats grow each day, proactive monitoring is shifting from a luxury add-on to a service that smart practices identify as a basic safeguard.
+As the number of threats grows each day, proactive monitoring is shifting from a luxury add-on to a service that smart practices identify as a basic safeguard.
 Our Onyx partners have enjoyed proactive monitoring as a staple for years, and you should definitely expect a similar offering from your dental IT provider.
-If your IT partner does not provide similar security measures, and has no plans to do so, it’s time to re-evaluate the partnership, and their dedication to the success and security of your practice.
+If your IT partner does not provide similar security measure, and has no plans to do so, it’s time to re-evaluate the partnership and their dedication to the success and security of your practice.

 Questions?
 Contact us!